 • Vividly imagine yourself successfully fighting then escaping high-stress dangers.
 Begin to act like the person you want to be and you will become that person.
 In all: see it, feel it, be it.

-Combine this mental rehearsal with physical rehearsal (as realistically as possible) for optimal stress preparation.
+Combine mental rehearsal with physical rehearsal (as realistically as possible) for optimal stress preparation.
 For further conditioning, see Choosing a Self-Defense Class.

 Don't scream – it shows helpless fear (though it may attract